 Data Quality

-Quality of under keel clearance management data for navigation consists of quality of the observed / forecast data, quality of the positional data, and quality of the time stamp.
+Quality of under keel clearance management data for navigation consists of quality of the observed / forecast data (e.g. bathymetry, tide, water levels, currents, etc.), quality of the positional data, and quality of the time stamp.
 Quality of the observed data depends on the accuracy of the vessel’s draught and the forecast transit period through an area requiring under keel clearance management.

 Data Capture and Classification